zuhao/isitfedoraruby/README.md

 Import gems and rpms in batches (recommended).

-`rake database:import_gems[batch, 50, 10]` to import gems in batches, 50 per batch, 10 seconds delay.
+`rake "database:import_gems[batch, 50, 10]"` to import gems in batches, 50 per batch, 10 seconds delay.

-`rake database:import_rpms[batch, 50, 10]` to import rpms in batches, 50 per batch, 10 seconds delay.
+`rake "database:import_rpms[batch, 50, 10]"` to import rpms in batches, 50 per batch, 10 seconds delay.

 Or, import them in one go (not recommended).